 Pre-Employment Background Check Procedures

 Structuring a safe environment in which learning can take place is a fundamental responsibility of all University faculty and staff.
-One way for us to enhance security moving forward is to conduct background checks on most staff, faculty and select student employees (as described below) hired when background checks were specified in postings, beginning in the fall of 2013, and thereafter.
-Therefore, St. Lawrence is instituting a background check procedure to assist in our ongoing effort to provide a safe environment for our students, employees, volunteers, and visitors; make sound hiring decisions; and detect falsified applicant information.
-Human Resources will administer the conducting of background checks on new employees.
+One way for us to enhance security moving forward is to conduct background checks on most staff, faculty and select student employees (as described below):

-Commencement of regular employment will be contingent upon the results of the background check process.
-The finalist in the hiring process for regular faculty or staff positions (and select student and temporary positions) as well as regular volunteers will be subject to background checks.
-The applicant will be provided consent forms following a job offer and before employment can start and candidates must give the University permission to conduct background investigations as deemed necessary based on the position for which the candidate has applied.
+For covered positions, commencement of regular employment will be contingent upon the results of the background check process.
+The finalist in the hiring process for regular faculty or staff positions (and select student and temporary positions) as well as regular volunteers will be subject to background checks performed by a third party vendor.
+The applicant will be provided consent forms following a job offer, and before employment can start, and candidates must give the University permission to conduct background investigations as deemed necessary based on the position for which the candidate has applied.
 Applicants who do not consent to a background check, or do not complete the required steps for a check to be conducted, will not be considered for employment.

 Post-job offer, pre-employment/pre-placement background checks will be required for the following “covered employees”:

-• St. Lawrence employees moving from temporary to a regular employment status; or being renewed in their temporary position
+- St. Lawrence employees moving from temporary to regular employment status; or being renewed in their temporary position

-• Select temporary employees (working in residence halls or with access to residence halls or employment with responsibility for children ie; camp chipmunk, summer camps)
+- Select temporary employees (e.g., working in or with access to residence halls, adjunct faculty, or employment with responsibility for children ie; camp chipmunk, summer camps)

 Any job offer made to these applicants will be contingent on the satisfactory results of the background check.